SicBeats/mathculture/README.md

 1. Install Docker Desktop for Mac or Windows, or Docker (and Docker Compose) for linux:
     - https://docs.docker.com/get-docker/
     - https://docs.docker.com/compose/install/ (Linux only)
+    - NOTE: M1 MacBooks can build and run the Docker container.
+However, they are not compatible with the PyTorch library.
+Therefore, M1 MacBook's cannot use the equation prediction feature.
 2. Run Docker Desktop (Mac and Windows) or the Docker daemon (Linux) in the background
 3. Build and run the application stack using docker-compose:
 <br>(NOTE: this may take a few minutes.
 The PyTorch python library is large.)